• Link to X

 Bush Hill Bowls is delighted to be sponsoring the LPL, where each of the 12 teams have pushed the boat out with team polo shirts and even customized regulation footmats.

 Matches are played as two sets of 8 ends on Wednesday nights.
-After the first round, the League positions are as follows:
+After the tenth round, the League positions are as follows:

 Hertfordshire’s Andrew Spencer lands sponsorship from Bowls Royce and Bush Hill Bowls